Camille Flers

-Camille Flers, born in Paris in 1802, was a painter of landscapes and a scholar of Pâris.
+Camille Flers (born in Paris in 1802) was a painter of landscapes and a scholar who studied Joseph François Pâris.
 His Views of Normandy and The Banks of the Marne and Eure display a great amount of study and power or feeling in the colouring.
 He died at Annet (Seine-et-Marne) Paris in 1868.
 He was the instructor of Cabats.
 In the Louvre is a landscape by this artist of the Environs of Paris.